junxit/us-congress-bills-111/metadata.md

 - Rep. Cleaver, Emanuel [D-MO-5] (C001061)
 - Rep. Sarbanes, John P. [D-MD-3] (S001168)
 - Rep. Frank, Barney [D-MA-4] (F000339)
+- Rep. Berry, Marion [D-AR-1] (B000420)
+- Rep. Johnson, Eddie Bernice [D-TX-30] (J000126)

 ## Committees (1)

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2010-06-22 — [House 111-2-376](votes/house-111-2-0376.md) — On Motion to Suspend the Rules and Agree — **Passed** (388–0)

 ## Actions

 - 2010-06-14 — Introduced in House
 - 2010-06-14 — Introduced in House
 - 2010-06-14 — Referred to the House Committee on Oversight and Government Reform.
+- 2010-06-17 — Committee Consideration and Mark-up Session Held.
+- 2010-06-17 — Ordered to be Reported by Unanimous Consent.
+- 2010-06-22 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-06-22 — Considered as unfinished business. (consideration: CR H4651-4652)
+- 2010-06-22 — Considered under suspension of the rules. (consideration: CR H4640-4643)
+- 2010-06-22 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+288.
+- 2010-06-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-06-22 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution.
+- 2010-06-22 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 388 - 0 (Roll no. 376). (text: CR H4640-4641)
+- 2010-06-22 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 388 - 0 (Roll no. 376).(text: CR H4640-4641)